Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_basics/modals/intro.md

 ![Screenshot of a modal](images/image2.png)

-When users submit modals your client fires the ModalSubmitted event.
+When users submit modals, your client fires the ModalSubmitted event.
 You can get the components of the modal from the `Data.Components` property on the SocketModal: